CLImage: Human-Annotated Datasets for Complementary-Label Learning: More discussion on practical noise and extended ablation study

 Our work found out that the labeling noise is the main factor contributing to the performance gap between synthetic CL and practical CL.
 Hence, we conducted deeper investigation into some directions to handle the practical noise.
 In Section~\ref{A:exp-mcl}, we discussed the performance improvement when more human-annotated complementary labels were available.
 In Section~\ref{A:clcifar-n}, we designed the synthetic CLCIFAR-N dataset to study the difference between synthetic uniform noise and practical noise.
 In Section~\ref{A:robust-loss}, we provided the benchmark results of all robust loss methods to emphasize the essence of studying a practical complementary label dataset.
+In Section~\ref{B4:cor_transition_matrix_cl20}, we discussed result analysis of CLCIFAR20 and CLMicroImageNet20 datasets and described the process how MicroImageNet10 and MicroImageNet20 datasets were generated in Section~\ref{B5:dataset_generate}.
+In Section~\ref{A:model-architecture}, we provided an ablation study on different network architectures commonly used in complementary label learning.